Adldap2/Adldap2-Laravel/readme.md

 </h4>

-- **Authenticate LDAP users into your application.** Using the built-in authentication driver, easily allow LDAP users to log into your application and control which users can login via Scopes and Rules.
+- **Authenticate LDAP users into your application.** Using the built-in authentication driver, easily allow LDAP users to log into your application and control which users can login via [Scopes](https://adldap2.github.io/Adldap2-Laravel/#/auth/setup?id=scopes) and [Rules](https://adldap2.github.io/Adldap2-Laravel/#/auth/setup?id=rules).

-- **Easily Import & Synchronize LDAP users.** Users can be imported into your database upon first login, or you can import your entire directory via a simple `php artisan adldap:import`.
+- **Easily Import & Synchronize LDAP users.** Users can be imported into your database upon first login, or you can import your entire directory via a simple [command](https://adldap2.github.io/Adldap2-Laravel/#/auth/importing): `php artisan adldap:import`.

-- **Eloquent like Query Builder.** Search for LDAP records with a fluent and easy to use interface you're used to.
+- **Eloquent like Query Builder.** Search for LDAP records with a [fluent and easy to use interface](https://adldap2.github.io/Adldap2/#/searching) you're used to.
 You'll feel right at home.

-- **Active Record LDAP Models.** LDAP records are returned as individual models.
+- **Active Record LDAP Models.** LDAP records are returned as [individual models](https://adldap2.github.io/Adldap2/#/models/model).
 Easily create and update models then persist them to your LDAP server with a simple `save()`.